jannisborn/paperscraper/README.md

 biorxiv()  # Takes ~1h and should result in ~350 MB file chemrxiv()  #  Takes ~45min and should result in ~20 MB file
 ```
-*NOTE*: Once the dumps are stored, please make sure to restart the python interpreter
+*NOTE*: Once the dumps are stored, please make sure to restart the python interpreter so that the changes take effect.
-so that the changes take effect.
+*NOTE*: If you experience API connection issues (`ConnectionError`), since v0.2.12 there are automatic retries which you can even control and raise from the default of 10, as in `biorxiv(max_retries=20)`, thanks to [@memray](https://github.com/memray) for contributions!

 Since v0.2.5 `paperscraper` also allows to scrape {med/bio/chem}rxiv for specific dates!
 Thanks to [@achouhan93 ](https://github.com/achouhan93 ) for contributions!
 ```py